 University service is important for the operation of the Department, School and the University.
-Faculty with service roles are responsible for providing documentation and details of all service activities, including information about work load and individual contributions.
+Faculty with service roles are responsible for providing documentation and details of all service activities, including information about workload and individual contributions.

-Service to UO: The factors considered in the assessment of service may include: work load of the service role, role in the assignment, relationship of the service to the Department's or School's mission, and whether it is voluntary or assigned service.
+Service to UO: The factors considered in the assessment of service may include: workload of the service role, role in the assignment, relationship of the service to the Department's or School's mission, and whether it is voluntary or assigned service.
 Service factors may include:

 - Participation in department meetings

 - Program and department leadership

 - Participation in department retreats and events

-- Participation in department committees
+- o Participation in department committees

-- Other service duties for the department (tasks, assignments, ad hoc committees)
+- o Other service duties for the department (tasks, assignments, ad hoc committees)

-- AAA level committees and service roles
+- o SAE or College level committees and service roles

-- UO level committees and service roles
+- o UO level committees and service roles

 - Special projects and initiatives

 - Awards and special recognition of University service

 - Advising student groups